Gametrics/standards/grc.md

 ------------------------------------|---------------------------------------------------
-Pinball tables                      | Not considered video games Electronically-assisted board games | Not considered video games IBM-compatible PCs or software      | Impossible to determine a specific brand or model Arcade machines                     | Planned for a future version of the standard
+Pinball tables                      | Not considered video games Electronically-assisted board games | Not considered video games IBM or Mac PCs and clones           | Impossible to determine a specific brand or model Arcade machines                     | Planned for a future version of the standard

 # General Syntax